OSMO LST Support Re-evaluation: September 2024

 Further proposals

-While not expressly drafted at this time, I want to raise the potential for adding support for Prysm’s OSMO Yield pool token as an LST equivalent for debate.
+While not expressly drafted at this time, I want to raise the potential for adding support for Pryzm’s OSMO Yield pool token as an LST equivalent for debate.

 The OSMO Yield pool token contains cOSMO and pOSMO, allowing users to switch between the different types of fragmented tokens.

-To exit this entirely, Prysm has a pool called “OSMO Boost” comprising 90% of the Yield pool token and 10% of OSMO.
+To exit this entirely, Pryzm has a pool called “OSMO Boost” comprising 90% of the Yield pool token and 10% of OSMO.

 The Osmosis equivalent would be a ratio that targets the opposite weighting; therefore, the Osmosis community pool would hold a mix of cOSMO, pOSMO variants, and OSMO rather than just cOSMO/OSMO.